getodk/javarosa/dag.md

 In both cases, `FormDef.createNewRepeat(...)` is eventually called, and a chain of triggerable evaluations is triggered on the new node that's added to the main instance.

-An important consequence of this implementation is that triggerables will only be applied to the repeat instance that is created.
-This could produce unexpected results when calculate expressions use count() or other functions that work on a nodeset based on the repeat siblings the new repeat instance belongs to.
-For more information and specific examples of this, check out the TriggerableDatTest class.

 **Set of evaluated triggerables**:
 - First phase (value change), those triggered by the repeat group's reference
 - Second phase (initialization), those triggerables that target a descendant of the repeat group's reference